ChoojooK/GeekCentral/README.md

 # Everything a programmer might need
-This repository provides diffrent kind of files that a programmer or a hacker might need to do his/her job..
+This repository provides diffrent kind of files that a programmer or a hacker might need to do his/her job.

 Please remember to give credit if you used this repository in your projects.